testcontainers/testcontainers-node/README.md

 ### Log output Wait Strategy

 In some situations a container's log output is a simple way to determine if it is ready or not.
-For example, we can wait for a `Ready' message in the container's logs as follows:
+For example, we can wait for a `Ready` message in the container's logs as follows:

 ```javascript
 const container = await new GenericContainer("redis")